Helping build more homes, faster in New Brunswick

 The Government of Canada is making life more affordable for Canadians – and housing is key to our work.
 We will continue to work with provincial, territorial, and municipal governments, as well as Indigenous partners, to keep building more homes for Canadians, faster.

-"Today's announcement will help fast track more than 300 homes in Bathurst, Caraquet, Shippagan and Tracadie in the next three years and more than 3,100 homes over the next decade.
-And our partnership with the Pabineau First Nation will help build more homes in their community through the Rapid Housing Initiative.
-Small and rural communities need all levels of government to work together to help get more homes built for all Canadians at prices they can afford." – The Honourable Sean Fraser, Minister of Housing, Infrastructure and Communities
+"Today's announcement will help build more than 190 homes in Grand-Bouctouche, Champdoré, and Indian Island over the next three years and over 1,800 homes over the next decade.
+Rural and Indigenous communities need all levels of government to work together to help get more homes built for all Canadians at prices they can afford." – The Honourable Sean Fraser, Minister of Housing, Infrastructure and Communities

-"We're in a Housing crisis and the only way we're going to solve this challenge is by working together collaboratively and directly with municipalities who know the real needs of their communities.
-The Housing Accelerator Fund is an acknowledgement that the status quo in how we build homes is no longer acceptable.
-By working together, collaboratively with our government the municipalities of Bathurst, Caraquet, Shippagan, Tracadie and Pabineau First Nation are going to get more homes built for the people of New Brunswick." – Serge Cormier, Member of Parliament for Acadie-Bathurst
+"Through to the agreements we're announcing today, hundreds of families will be able to settle in Kent County over the next few years - newcomers who will contribute to enriching their communities, both socially and economically." – The Honourable Dominic LeBlanc, Minister of Public Safety, Democratic Institutions and Intergovernmental Affairs

-"The City of Bathurst is very pleased to be receiving over $3 million in federal funding through the Housing Accelerator Fund.
-This funding will allow the city to encourage new housing development, of all types, with a particular focus on densification and infill development.
-We need to foster a developer-friendly environment as private investors are critical stakeholders in achieving our growth objectives.
-We are grateful for this contribution from our federal partners and are eager to put these funds to work." – Kim Chamberlain, Mayor of Bathurst
+"Grand-Bouctouche greatly appreciates the federal government's financial support for the Housing Acceleration Fund.
+This financial contribution and partnership represent a fine example of collaboration that will enable us to improve the obvious need for housing, which will greatly contribute to the continued growth of our community.
+We sincerely thank the government for its contribution.
+Their support and commitment are essential to the success of our communities." – Aldéo Saulnier, Mayor of the Town of Grand-Bouctouche

-"To maintain a healthy and stable community, our municipality must invest and collaborate to increase the supply of affordable housing.
-We have an important role to play." – Denis Losier, Mayor of Tracadie
+"We are very appreciative of the federal government for its crucial financial support with the Housing Acceleration Fund.
+This essential contribution strengthens our ability to meet the growing housing needs in our communities.
+Together, we are working to build a future where housing is accessible to all.
+Thank you to the government for its valuable partnership and continued support in achieving this vital goal for our region." – Jean-Pierre Richard, Mayor of the Town of Champdoré

-"The Rapid Housing Initiative has transformed Pabineau First Nation, enabling not just the construction of houses but the establishment of homes—a place to call one's own.
-Combining this initiative with our internal funding and support from Indian Services Canada, we've gained the means to build homes, encouraging our members to stay or return.
-Our commitment is to achieve success through effective governance and strong leadership, ensuring projects are timely and within budget." – Terry Richardson, Chief, Pabineau First Nation
+"This HAF funding will be a huge impact on the community, it really shows how strong this current leadership is.
+The membership will be glad knowing this HAF project will address the housing needs in the community plus other components in the proposal.
+This proposal will create safe and healthy aspects in the community." – Chief Ken Barlow, Indian Island First Nation

-- Today's announcement was made by the Honourable Sean Fraser, Minister of Housing, Infrastructure and Communities, Serge Cormier, Member of Parliament for Acadie-Bathurst, and Kim Chamberlain, Mayor of Bathurst.
+- Today's announcement was made by the Honourable Dominic LeBlanc, Minister of Public Safety, Democratic Institutions and Intergovernmental Affairs, on behalf of the Honourable Sean Fraser, Minister of Housing, Infrastructure and Communities, Aldéo Saulnier, Mayor of the Town of Grand-Bouctouche, Jean-Pierre Richard, Mayor of the Town of Champdoré, and Peter Levi, Band Administrator, Indian Island First Nation.

-- The Housing Accelerator Fund is part of Canada's National Housing Strategy, an $82+ billion plan to give more Canadians a place to call home.
+- The Housing Accelerator Fund is part of Canada's National Housing Strategy (NHS), an $82+ billion plan to give more Canadians a place to call home.
 Progress on programs and initiatives are updated quarterly at www.placetocallhome.ca.
 The Housing Funding Initiatives Map shows affordable housing projects that have been developed.

-- As of September 30, 2023, the Government of Canada has committed over $38.89 billion to support the creation of over 151,803 units and the repair of over 241,133 units.
+- As of September 30, 2023, the Government of Canada has committed over $38.89 billion to support the creation of almost 152,000 units and the repair of over 241,000 units.
 These measures prioritize those in greatest need, including seniors, Indigenous Peoples, people experiencing or at risk of homelessness, and women and children fleeing violence.

 - Housing Accelerator Fund